michael-freling/michael-freling.github.io/content/docs/blender.md

 Questions to me is
 - Can an action be created for multiple objects? - It looks no.
 - Is there any way to combine actions of multiple objects and use them? - I cannot find it.

+Rigging
+---

+- During pose mode, to reset all poses, select **Pose > Clear Transform > All**.

+Working on multiple blender files
+===

+In order to share materials from other blender files, use [Link or Append](https://docs.blender.org/manual/en/3.0/files/linked_libraries/link_append.html).
+It's better to import Collection from an blender file instead of Objects.

+- Link: Creates a reference to the data.
+When an original file is changed, the imported data by Link is also updated
+    - If objects are imported, they cannot be change the location, rotation, or scale.
+But if collections are imported, they can
+    - In order to reload the new changes of a source blender file, go to **Outliner Editor > Blender File Display Mode**, right click a link file, and select "Reload".
+- Append: Make a full copy of data.
+Unlike Link, the imported data isn't updated when an original file is updated

+See next video for how to use Link and Append.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ldHOfvE52QA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Examples
 ===